 Whatever its name, Blacktoft church is a beautiful, light church, with a wide aisle and on sunny mornings the sun streams through the east window.
 In addition to the organ used at our worship there is also a barrel organ made in 1820, situated at the back of the church.
 The oldest bell is dated 1370 and is inscribed with the words, ‘in honour of Blessed Mary’.
 The bells are currently away being refurbished.

 Blacktoft church is much loved not only by the small but faithful congregation, but also by the village as well as the many who walk or cycle in the area along the TransPenine Way.
 It is a very peaceful place with a good sense of community and fellowship.

 We are blessed with the care of The Old School.
 A place of hospitality and refreshment.
 Open daily for walkers, cyclists and visitors to pop in and make their own refreshments and enjoy the peace of this delightful part of the world.
 The Old School is also available for private bookings for parties etc. On the last Saturday of each month we hold a coffee morning for locals and visitors and this is always well supported by people enjoying each others company and friendship.
 Please drop in, all are most welcome.

-If you'd like to be married or have a baptism (christening) please contact the Vicar by email or phone.
+If you'd like to be married or have a baptism (christening) please contact the Rector by email or phone.
 We'd be delighted to hear from you.